 Costa Rica is coming up in the world you will find a direct flight from all over the place especially North America.
 We have included a list of all the direct flight and interactive map to help you enjoy planning your trip.

 Check out the list of Domestic flight within Costa Rica.
 Now flying to Nicaragua and Panama for your convenience.
 Use the Interactive Map to plan your perfect trip within the best country in the world.
 We will make sure you will have an awesome time.
+Be aware that domestic flights usually have luggage restrictions.

 Have you ever wanted to just set free and travel a whole country by motorcycle.
 Tour from one coast to the other and let the road take you all the way.
 Or maybe you want to try some off-roading adventure.
 Either way check ou this guide to renting a motorcycle in Costa Rica